-I developed a whole new appreciation for salad during my trip, what with the Israeli habit of serving salads with every meal of the day.
+I developed a whole new appreciation for salad during my trip to Israel, thanks to the Israeli habit of serving salads with every meal of the day.

-Then again, I'm pretty sure the Israelis are just as puzzled by the North American habit of eating big chunks of fatty, salty meat with our breakfasts, so I guess we're even.
+Then again, I'm pretty sure the Israelis are just as puzzled by the North American habit of eating big chunks of fatty, salty meat with our breakfast, so I guess we're even.

 A quick blanching brings out the natural sweetness of the carrots, which is then accented with a spicy lemony dressing full of cumin and paprika, while fine shreds of fresh mint to cool the tongue and briny chunks of soft, creamy feta provide a hint of saltiness.

-And just to shake things up, I combined a variety of rainbow-coloured heirloom carrots for this dish, including some amazing dark purple ones and pale yellow ones I found at the farmers' market down the street.
+Just to shake things up, I used a few different kinds of rainbow-coloured heirloom carrots for this dish, including some amazing dark purple ones and pale yellow ones I found at the farmers' market down the street.

 I'm not sure if I'd be willing to trade it in for a my favourite breakfast of sunny-side-up eggs with peameal bacon and rye toast just yet, but it's definitely a nice alternative when I'm in the mood for something different (and perhaps a little less fattening).

 - Total Time: 32 minutes